 A hard inquiry can feel like a penalty, especially when you apply for something important like a new credit card, an auto loan, or a mortgage pre-approval.
 In reality, a hard inquiry is a normal part of the credit process.
 It is a record that a lender reviewed your credit report after you asked for credit.

 A hard inquiry can cause a small and usually temporary score dip.
-Experian says a single hard inquiry usually lowers a FICO Score by fewer than 5 points, and that impact can remain for up to 1 year.
+A single hard inquiry usually lowers a FICO Score by fewer than 5 points, and that impact can remain for up to 1 year.
+Hard inquiries can also stay visible on your credit reports for up to 2 years.

 This guide explains what a hard inquiry is, why it exists, how it affects your score, how long it lasts, how rate checks work for auto loans and mortgages, and what to do if you see a hard inquiry you do not recognize.
+To learn more about how to minimize inquiries, see our guide on soft vs hard credit checks.

 Hard inquiry definition